OXIRACETAM VS PRAMIRACETAM: DOSAGE, SIDE EFFECTS AND BENEFITS

 OXIRACETAM VS PRAMIRACETAM: NEGATIVE SIDE EFFECTS

 While usage of Oxiracetam or Pramiracetam has not been remarked to result in unwanted effects for most customers, there is still a possibility an individual may experience adverse side effects.
 These side effects are often described only as a mild or temporary feeling of uncomfort.
 Pramiracetam can potentially lead to headaches and insomnia.
 Oxiracetam has some of the lower number of side effects, even those like insomnia and headaches are unlikely.
 These headaches are easily associated with much of the Racetam chemical family due to their shared nature of stimulating the Acetylcholine neuro-receptors, this side effect is easily combated with the increased supplementation of choline.
-That said, it is beneficial to speak to a professional or your own doctor before taking any drug on a regular basis, whether for medicinal or supplemental use.
+That said, it is beneficial to speak to a professional or your own doctor before taking any drug on a regular basis, whether for medicinal or occasional use.
 While Pramiracetam and Oxiracetam are safe and pose minimal threat to most user’s health, it is still recommended to get proper advice and to practice personal due diligence in researching any nootropic.

 PRAMIRACETAM VS OXIRACETAM: BENEFITS